 “In battery testing, you have to try a massive number of things, because the performance you get will vary drastically,” said Ermon, an assistant professor of computer science.
 “With AI, we’re able to quickly identify the most promising approaches and cut out a lot of unnecessary experiments.”

-The study, published by Nature on February 19, 2020, was part of a larger collaboration among scientists from Stanford, MIT and the Toyota Research Institute that bridges foundational academic research and real-world industry applications.
+The study, published by Nature on February 19, 2020, was part of a larger collaboration among scientists from Stanford, MIT, and the Toyota Research Institute that bridges foundational academic research and real-world industry applications.
 The goal: finding the best method for charging an EV battery in 10 minutes that maximizes the battery’s overall lifetime.
 The researchers wrote a program that, based on only a few charging cycles, predicted how batteries would respond to different charging approaches.
 The software also decided in real time what charging approaches to focus on or ignore.
 By reducing both the length and number of trials, the researchers cut the testing process from almost two years to 16 days.

-“We figured out how to greatly accelerate the testing process for extreme fast charging,” said Peter Attia, who co-led the study while he was a graduate student.
+“We figured out how to greatly accelerate the testing process for extremely fast charging,” said Peter Attia, who co-led the study while he was a graduate student.
 “What’s really exciting, though, is the method.
 We can apply this approach to many other problems that, right now, are holding back battery development for months or years.”

 A smarter approach to battery testing

 Designing ultra-fast-charging batteries is a major challenge, mainly because it is difficult to make them last.
-The intensity of the faster charge puts greater strain on the battery, which often causes it to fail early.
+The intensity of the faster charge puts a greater strain on the battery, which often causes it to fail early.
 To prevent this damage to the battery pack, a component that accounts for a large chunk of an electric car’s total cost, battery engineers must test an exhaustive series of charging methods to find the ones that work best.

 The new research sought to optimize this process.
 At the outset, the team saw that fast-charging optimization amounted to many trial-and-error tests – something that is inefficient for humans, but the perfect problem for a machine.